Members

 E-mail: jstreet@saferworld-global.org

-Stimson Center
+Stimson Centre

 The Stimson Center promotes international security and shared prosperity through applied research and independent analysis, global engagement, and policy innovation.
+Innovative Ideas.
+Changing the World.
 For three decades, Stimson has been a leading voice on urgent global issues.
 Founded in the twilight years of the Cold War, the Stimson Center pioneered practical new steps toward stability and security in an uncertain world.
 Today, as changes in power and technology usher in a challenging new era, Stimson is at the forefront: Engaging new voices, generating innovative ideas and analysis, and building solutions to promote international security, prosperity, and justice.
-The Stimson Center’s Protecting Civilians and Human Security Program is engaged in evidence-based research to inform efforts to strengthen peace operations, building on decades of policy innovation to improve the effectiveness of UN peacekeeping.
-The Stimson Center’s Powering Peace Program looks at how UN peace operations can advance resilience and sustainability and harness the peacebuilding potential of scaled up use of renewable energy resources.

-Contact Person:
+Contact persons:

 Lisa Sharland